davidjfk/016_Superpy/readme_files/README_SOFTWARE_DESIGN.md

     Extra features
     - uc_40: delete all data in bought.csv and sold.csv  (implemented on branch 'branch_07_uc_create_mock_data_in_csv_files_bought_and_sold_via_argparse_cli')
-        This isnot a Winc Requirement, but makes superpy application more  fun to use: step 1: add mock data with uc_09 'fill bought.csv and sold.csv with mock data' step 2: add buy transactions to bought.csv step 3: add sell transactions to sold.csv
+        This is not a Winc Requirement, but makes superpy application more  fun to use: step 1: add mock data with uc_09 'fill bought.csv and sold.csv with mock data' step 2: add buy transactions to bought.csv step 3: add sell transactions to sold.csv